 * Talkativeness – People used to be less talkative some decades ago, while modern people are very eager to “express” themselves

 * Singing – Why do singers die early? – Overbreathing reduces its body O2 and leads to possible addictions, health problems.

 * Swaddling babies: when and why – Swaddling was one of the ancient wise traditions that has been lost for decades, but, thanks for recent medical research and trials, it is again encouraged by official mainstream medicine

 * Other factors.

-All these factors leading to hyperventilation are discussed in more detail on web pages of this Section.
+All these factors leading to hyperventilation are discussed in more detail on the web pages of this Section.
 Note that these are the most common causes of abnormal breathing.
 In addition, people often have many other, more personal factors that can intensify their breathing.
-They are considered in Learning Section of this website, where one can find out more complete practical instructions related to healthy and risk lifestyle factors and related topics.
+They are considered in the Learning Section of this website, where one can find out more complete practical instructions related to health and risk lifestyle factors and related topics.

 This YouTube video (there are several others) considers some causes of hyperventilation.

 Prevalence, symptoms and, treatment of hyperventilation